signatureai/signature-core-nodes/docs/nodes/primitives.md

 | ------- | --------- |
 | boolean | `BOOLEAN` |

-??? note "Pick the code in primitives.py"
+??? note "Source code in primitives.py"

     ```python
     class Boolean:
-        """Represents a boolean input.

-        This class provides a node for handling boolean inputs with a specified default value.

-        Methods:
+        """A node that handles boolean inputs.

+        This node provides functionality for processing boolean (True/False) values.
+It can be used
+        as a basic input node in computational graphs where conditional logic is required.

+        Args:
+            value (bool): The input boolean value to process.
+                         Default: False

+        Returns:
+            tuple[bool]: A single-element tuple containing the processed boolean value.

+        Notes:
-            execute(value): Returns the input boolean value as a tuple.
+            - The node maintains the exact input value without any transformation
+            - Typically displayed as a checkbox in user interfaces
+            - Useful for conditional branching in node graphs
         """

         @classmethod